-- If lung infections are present the child may be placed on a ventilator for support in breathing.
+- If lung infections are present, the child may be placed on a ventilator to help him breathe.

-- Treatment will tackle and reduce the inflammation in the spine and brain causing seizures etc and involves administration of anti-inflammatory, antiviral, anti-convulsion drugs including corticosteroids, acetaminophen etc that are either in tablet form or injectable.
+- Treatment will tackle and reduce the inflammation in the spine and brain causing seizures and involves the administration of anti-inflammatory, antiviral, anti-convulsion drugs including corticosteroids, acetaminophen, etc., that are either in tablet form or injectable.

 - Home care treatment and exercise with activities conducive to recovery play a vital role in full recovery.